We are a small local group of volunteers who are passionate about our red squirrels.

 We work in Upper Coquetdale in Beautiful Northumberland helping to conserve our NATIVE RED SQUIRRELS.We are lucky to live in one of the few remaining parts of England where these enchanting creatures still exist.

-For Information about how our local area is doing in relation to red and grey populations see the Latest Local Survey
+For Information about how our local area is doing in relation to red and grey populations go to the Latest Local Survey here.

 Part of our fundraising is from selling squirrel related goods.
 You can find our exciting and often original products at Red Squirrel Goods.